P2bteam/recruiting-test/README.md

 ## Application requirements

-We intend to provide a web page that allow user to put comment on a beer.
+We intend to provide a web page that allow user to put comment on a cocktail.
 The web page displays all posted comments as cards paginated across many pages.

 1. Clone this git public repository, start a new branch.
 From now use git as a tool for this project.
 1. Display a page with a title "Hello World!".